-- movement to work-from-home programs, where possible, - suspension of all business-related travel, - health screening measures for employees returning from travel, - · requirement for full personal protective equipment in the Duncan Facility, and - enhanced sanitation measures in the Duncan Facility.
+- movement to work-from-home programs, where possible, - · suspension of all business-related travel, and - health screening measures for employees returning from travel

 Ensuring that consumers continue to have safe and uninterrupted access to the Company's products, as well as maintaining high quality growth, cultivation, production, manufacturing and distribution capabilities, will be critical to the Company's success.
 Cost reductions in salaries, marketing and other administrative functions have been implemented.
 Capital expenditure programs have been postponed, where possible.